Your state's best all-you-can-eat brunch

 California: Amber India, San Francisco

 Classic brunch food not your thing?
-Stylish Indian restaurant Amber India holds a weekend buffet on Saturdays and Sundays.
-Far from ordinary, it has a live counter where you can watch chefs preparing street food specials like keema pav (spiced minced lamb served with a crusty bread roll), kathi rolls (kebab skewers with paratha bread), and dosa (thin rice pancakes).
-With unlimited Champagne and Mimosas on offer, it’s hard not to resist.
+Stylish Indian restaurant Amber India holds a brunch buffet on Saturdays and Sundays.
+Far from ordinary, it has a live counter where you can watch chefs preparing street food specials like keema pav (spiced ground lamb served with a crusty bread roll), kathi rolls (kebab skewers with paratha bread), and dosa (thin rice pancakes).
+There's also unlimited Champagne and Mimosas on offer.

 Colorado: Lake Terrace Dining Room at The Broadmoor, Colorado Springs

-For a show-stopper of a Sunday brunch, the lakefront dining room at the legendary Broadmoor resort – known for its impeccable service – is something to behold.
-Here, you’ll find chef-attended carving stations where you’ll be served slices of slow-roasted beef and bourbon-glazed ham, an oyster bar, made-to-order sushi rolls, and what could be mistaken for the entire contents of a European bakery.
-You don’t have to be a hotel guest or a golf club member, but you do need to reserve a table.
+For a showstopper of a Sunday brunch, the lakefront dining room at the legendary Broadmoor resort – known for its impeccable service – is something to behold.
+Here, you’ll find chef-attended carving stations where you’ll be served slices of slow-roasted beef and bourbon-glazed ham, as well as an oyster bar, made-to-order sushi rolls, and what could be mistaken for the entire contents of a European bakery.
+You don’t have to be a hotel guest or a golf club member to dine here, but you do need to reserve a table.

 Connecticut: Evergreens Restaurant at The Simsbury Inn, Simsbury